More information on Maitland SIA is available below.

 The Burrup and Maitland Industrial Estate's Native Title Agreement (BMIEA) provides native title approval for the Maitland SIA.

 Future proponents will be required to comply with any BMIEA obligations relevant to the land as part of their lease.

-The Department of Aboriginal Affairs has indicated that there are few registered Aboriginal sites which would significantly impact on the development of the Maitland SIA.
+The Department of Planning, Lands and Herritage has indicated that there are few registered Aboriginal sites which would significantly impact on the development of the Maitland SIA.
 A more detailed Aboriginal Heritage Survey is being undertaken as part of the Improvement Plan/Improvement Scheme process.

 All ground disturbing activities within the Maitland SIA likely to disturb an aboriginal heritage site is subject to the Aboriginal Heritage Act 1972 (WA).